-However, there are plenty of telltale signs you can look for that can save you the hassle of going through an inspection.
+There are also plenty of telltale signs you can look for that can save you the hassle of going through an inspection.
 In some cases, you may discover problems during an open house or showing that will encourage you to look elsewhere.

-Save yourself some time and money by searching for these eight signs that this house will be anything but home sweet home:
+Save yourself some time and money by searching for these 9 signs that a house will be anything but home sweet home.

 Visible stains, musty odours, and changes to the floor, ceiling, and walls are often signs of water damage.
-And if water damage has occurred, you can almost bet that mould will soon follow.
+And if water damage has occurred, you can almost bet that mold will soon follow.

 Hopefully, these issues have been taken care of and only the cosmetic damage remains, but a home inspection will help you know for sure.